 By recognizing projects that are simultaneously educational, artistic and cultural, the Ministère de l’Éducation et de l’Enseignement supérieur, the Ministère de la Culture et des Communications and their partners seek to promote:

-- the importance of quality education in the arts and culture
+- the importance of quality training in the arts

 - the excellent work done by schools in partnership with artists, writers and cultural organizations in the various regions of Québec.

 The Ministère de l’Éducation et de l’Enseignement supérieur, le Ministère de la Culture et des Communications as well as their partners are pleased to highlight the quality and excellence of the projects that have earned an Essor Recognition Award and would like to remind interested schools that the money associated with the awards must be invested in students’ cultural and artistic development.

 This prize is awarded to a project that satisfies, to an exceptional degree, the entire set of criteria associated with the Essor Recognition Awards.